keeganpaleshi/RMTest/readme.txt

 ## Radon Activity Output

 After the decay fits a weighted average of the Po‑218 and Po‑214 rates is converted to an instantaneous radon activity.
+Po‑210 is ignored in this calculation since it may not be in equilibrium.
 The result is written to `summary.json` under `radon_results` together with the corresponding concentration (per liter) and the total amount of radon contained in the sample volume.
 The file `radon_activity.png` visualises this